-Jeremy Pike is an Associate Scientist in the Department of Agricultural Sciences at Clemson University.
-He has numerous years of construction and construction management experience as well as over 15 years of research experience at Clemson.
+Jeremy Pike is an Extension Associate in the Department of Agricultural Sciences at Clemson University.
+He has numerous years of construction and construction management experience as well as over 20 years of research experience at Clemson.
 His research has focused on water quality and aquatic community responses in relationship with landscape stressors, the majority of which have been related to sedimentation.
 He has instructed numerous undergraduate and graduate courses including Stream Ecology, Wetland Ecology, Watershed Management and Techniques in Natural Resources.
 Additionally, he has presented at national, state, and local meetings on topics including stream restoration, water quality and wetland management.
-Pike joined the CEPSCI team in 2014, where he instructs and serves as program coordinator.
+Pike joined the CEPSCI team in 2014, where he instructs and serves as program manager.